ParsBench/ParsBench/docs/tutorial/benchmarks.md

 ### Radar Plot (Spider Plot)

-For a better comparsion between models performance on different tasks.
-You can use `show_radar_plot` to visulize the benchmark.
+For a better comparison between models performance on different tasks.
+You can use `show_radar_plot` to visualize the benchmark.

 ```python
 result.show_radar_plot()